 - Someone gets off by emotionally battering others.
 This is how they build up their self-esteem.
 This is how they improve their self-image.
 They use others to make themselves feel better.

-What You Can Do if You are Being Bullied At Work
+What You Can Do if You’re Being Bullied

 Don’t be afraid to speak up and stand up for yourself.
 Draw boundaries, request to be respectful.
 People can force you to feel ashamed of yourself and be scared of them only if you let them.
 Don’t let them do it!